 In conjunction with the HMBP program, staff inspects businesses for compliance with the Hazardous Waste Control Act.
 Responds to complaints of illegal disposal of hazardous waste; Issues permits and inspects businesses that treat hazardous waste pursuant to permit by rule, conditional authorization, or conditional exemption laws and regulations.

 Questions on this program may be addressed to: the Environmental Health Services Division, Hazardous Materials Section, (707) 784-6765 and see Hazardous Waste Generator Requirements and Manifest Information.
 Additional information on hazardous waste disposal and management is available at documents and forms and from Department of Toxic Substances Control at www.dtsc.ca.gov.
-The public can review information on the facilities subject hazardous waste generator regulations within Solano County and throughout California at CalEPA Regulated Site Portal.
+The public can also review information on the facilities subject hazardous waste generator regulations within Solano County and throughout California at CalEPA Regulated Site Portal.

 You can find training presentations on hazardous waste requirements including waste minimization at the following links: